UTEC - Chief Executive Officer

 ● Embody contagious passion in all they do.

 Upon the hiring of the new CEO, the current longtime CEO, Gregg Croteau, will shift to a newly created position of Executive Chairperson.
 In that role, he will focus on external responsibilities: building UTEC’s capacity in crucial areas such as fundraising and policy advocacy.
 The Executive Chairperson will be available to support the new CEO as needed and she/he/they sees fit.
+Here's a letter from Gregg about the transition.
 In close partnership with UTEC’s Executive Board of Directors and our staff leadership team, the new CEO will lead UTEC into a new era of growth and impact on the lives of young people.

 UTEC is a nationally recognized program for justice-involved young adults.
 The program starts behind the walls of correctional facilities and intensive street outreach/gang peacemaking and transitions into an intensive program in the community post-release.
 The nature of our educational services, wraparound supports and counseling, social enterprises/workforce development, organizing/policy work, training institute, and innovative partnerships creates a variety of impacts in the lives of the individuals and communities we serve.